gscoppino/ProjectTime/README.md

 ## Testing

-There are no specific testing requirements but a recommendation to append
+Tests can be run with `anaconda-project run manage.py test`, consistent with how other management commands are run.
+A recommendation would be to append the `--parallel --failfast` switches to speed up running tests and verifying test behavior.

-`--parallel --failfast`
+To measure code coverage when running tests, use `anaconda-project run coverage`.

-switches when running `manage.py test` to speed up running tests and verifying test behavior.
+When running the `coverage` command this way with no command line arguments, it defaults to `coverage run` on the command `manage.py test`, with some extra switches to include/omit files relevant to coverage, measure branch coverage, and passing extra flags to `manage.py test` to speed up test execution (or bail early if an error occurs).
+To generate a code coverage report afterwards, run `anaconda-project run coverage report`.
+An HTML report can be generated using `anaconda-project run coverage html`